PalmStudio/Biophysics_database_palm/README.md

 ## To do {#to-do}

 - [ ] Check all data
   - [ ] For CO2, 2021-03-27 to 30 is `missing` for the plant, but should be plant 5 (as seen in the plant sequence).
 This is three days where we can't use the H20 data because of a scale failure.
   - [ ] Light is spelled "ligth" in the Walz files, replace.
   - [ ] Select days that are "clean", i.e. full data for the whole day, no door opening, etc.
   - [ ] Make sure we have the 3D reconstructions for all plants and days that are clean
   - [ ] Add irrigations to the database (from the transpiration db)
   - [ ] For Eₐᵣ, Eₐⱼ, Hdⱼ, take values from the literature that correspond to tropical plants (see Kumarathunge et al. 2019, New Phytologist)
-    -   [ ] For the fact that CO2 800ppm is simulated higher than CO2 600ppm when the observation is the opposite, see correction of Medlyn's model in Dewar et al. 2018 (New Phytologist), eq.11 in the paper that is the same model than Medlyn, but removes Gamma\* to Ca in the model.
+  - [ ] For the fact that CO2 800ppm is simulated higher than CO2 600ppm when the observation is the opposite, see correction of Medlyn's model in Dewar et al. 2018 (New Phytologist), eq.11 in the paper that is the same model than Medlyn, but removes Gamma* to Ca in the model.
 - [ ] Make a release of the data on Zenodo
 - [ ] Use <https://github.com/JuliaImages/ExifViewer.jl> now that <https://github.com/JuliaImages/ExifViewer.jl/issues/17> is fixed
 - [ ] Make a zenodo for 00-data/LiDAR/LiDAR_data.tar.bz2
 - [ ] Make a zenodo for 00-data/thermal_camera_images/images.tar.bz2
 - [ ] Reconstruct the plants in 3d:
   - [x] Separate each leaf and make a mesh for it.
 Then identify it and name it accordingly.
   - [x] Make an OPF for each plant from this collection of leaf meshes, using them as ref. meshes with no transformation
   - [ ] Add attributes such as SPAD and photosynthetic and conductance parameters.
+- [ ] Vcmax can be estimated from one point (one-point Vcmax method, see De Kauwe et al. 2016, New Phytologist, also tested in Burnett et al. 2019, Plant Cell and Environment).
+With this database, we can test the method and see if it applies to Oil Palm, then we could use it on further work.
+With this method, we can also estimate Jmax, as a ratio of Vcmax.
+This ratio can be estimated from our curves.